logicalhacking/ExtensionCrawler/README.md

 * `crx-extract`: A simple tool for extracting `*.crx` files from the tar-based archive hierarchy.
 * `crx-jsdecompose: Build a JavaScript inventory of a *.crx` file.\
-* `create-db`: A tool for creating/initializing the database files from already existing extension archives.
+* `create-db`: A tool for updating a remote MariaDB from already existing extension archives.

 The utilities store the extensions in the following directory
 hierarchy: